 The program meets the academic requirements established by the National Board for Certified Counselors.
 Learners are provided with comprehensive training to achieve national certification and licensure in Arizona as a counselor.

 Graduates from other states may have the academic preparation to begin the process of seeking certification and licensure in their respective states.
-A master's degree in counseling is needed to become licensed as a counselor in 48 states, including Arizona.
+A master's degree in counseling is needed to become licensed as a counselor in all 50 states, including Arizona.
 But, additional requirements may vary from state to state.